williamsnell/ws_content/content/posts/hyperspace/index.md

 Manipulating the outputs of these models relies on us being able to chart paths through their latent space.

-For example, if we want to smoothly blend from the first painting above to the second, we need a way to traverse from the vector representing one image to the vector representing the other.
+As an example: if we want to smoothly blend from the first painting above to the second, we need a way to traverse from the vector representing one image to the vector representing the other.